isi-nlp/nlcodec/README.md

 $ pip install git+https://github.com/isi-nlp/nlcodec.git

-# Install from pypi  (TODO: for now this code is private)
+# Install from pypi
 $ pip install nlcodec
 ```
 pip installer registers a cli tool named `nlcodec` in PATH
  which serves is the command line interface.
   You can always trigger either via `python -m nlcodec` or
  `python path/to/nlcodec/__main__.py` if you wish!